 This post may contain affiliate links.

 I sewed a huge fabric calendar with 25 pockets – one for each day of December through the 25th.
 Every pocket contains an index card with an advent activity.
-It isn’t fancy, but it is special to our family.
+It isn’t fancy, in fact it might be the tackiest thing I own, but it is special to our family.
 Lots of memories have been made with this calendar.

-Young children need something concrete to help them understand abstract concepts, like time.
+Young children need something concrete and visual to help them understand abstract concepts, like time.
 A Christmas countdown calendar helps them see how much longer they need to wait.
-Each day has a new activity.
+Each day has a new activity to build excitement and pass the time.

 Make hot cocoa and drive around to look at lights – Make sure you give your kids cups with lids!

-Zoo lights – The name might be different, but many zoos feature different holiday lights during December.
+Zoo lights – The name might be different, but many zoos feature different holiday light shows during December.

 Mail Christmas cards – Even toddlers can add stamps to addressed envelopes.
 Did you know Amazon.com sells stamps?
 It is so convenient!